Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances: Microwave-to-optical transduction

 and choosing to place the pump laser on the symmetric supermodes of the coupled rings, the conversion efficiency from the microwave input to the optical output now takes the simple form

-Fig. \ref{fig:ConversionEfficiency}b) and Fig. \ref{fig:ConversionEfficiency_sweeps}c) show that, for realistic values of the parameters given in the table (\ref{tab:CurrentParameters}), conversion efficiencies above $50\%$, that are limited by the extraction efficiencies and not the internal conversion process, should already be within reach of today's technological capabilities using this new piezooptomechanical scheme.
+The first two factors are the extraction efficiencies, quantifying how well a microwave photon or an optical photon can enter or exit the transducer.
+These factors are determined by the geometry of the device and are fixed after fabrication.
+The factor containing the cooperativities is the internal conversion efficiency of the transducer.
+The internal efficiency increases with the pump power until reaching a maximal value of $100\%$ before slowly decreasing.
+Fig. \ref{fig:ConversionEfficiency}b) and Fig. \ref{fig:ConversionEfficiency_sweeps}c) show that, for realistic values of the parameters given in the table (\ref{tab:CurrentParameters}), the conversion efficiency is limited by the extraction efficiencies and not the internal conversion process.
+Using this new piezooptomechanical scheme conversion efficiencies almost reaching $50\%$ should already be within reach of today's technological capabilities.

-We note that the form of the formula for the conversion efficiency is slightly different from the one reported in literature for transducers relying on only one optical mode and one microwave mode.
+We note that the form of the formula eq.(\ref{eq:RWA_efficiency}) for the conversion efficiency, which is similar to the results obtained for other converters using three internal modes \cite{wu2020microwave, arnold2020converting}, is slightly different from the one reported in literature for transducers relying on only one optical mode and one microwave mode.
 The additional terms can be understood as arising from the feedback loops created by the bidirectional couplings between the modes.
-This also implies that this linearized system of equations can be solved from the diagram (\ref{fig:SignalFlowChart}) by using Mason's gain formula \cite{mason1953feedback, mason1956feedback, pozar2011microwave}, similarly to the method introduced by L.Ranzani \textit{et al.} to study nonreciprocity \cite{ranzani2015graph}.
-The complete conversion efficiency accounting for the counter-rotating terms too is the square modulus of the transfer function $G_{1 2}[\omega] = \frac{N}{D}$ between $\hat{c}_{\text{in}}$ and $\hat{a}_{\text{out}}$, where the numerator is \begin{widetext}
+This also implies that this linearized system of equations can be solved from the diagram (\ref{fig:SignalFlowChart}) by using Mason's gain formula \cite{mason1953feedback, mason1956feedback, pozar2011microwave}, similarly to the method introduced by L. Ranzani \textit{et al.} to study nonreciprocity \cite{ranzani2015graph}.
+The complete conversion efficiency accounting for the counter-rotating terms is the square modulus of the transfer function $G_{ \hat{a}_{\text{out}} \hat{c}_{\text{in}} }[s] = \frac{N}{D}$ between the microwave input $\hat{c}_{\text{in}}$ and the optical output $\hat{a}_{\text{out}}$.
+The numerator of this transfer function is